Serving all people by providing personalized health and wellness through exemplary care, education and research.

 As we go through daily life, swallowing is as common as breathing.
 We rarely give it a second thought as we swallow hundreds of times each day.

-Swallowing difficulties can occur for reasons ranging from dehydration to illness.
+Swallowing difficulties can happen for reasons ranging from dehydration to illness.
 Most cases are short-lived.
 But sometimes you might need medical treatment or special home care.
-If you have trouble swallowing, it is important to be evaluated by your health care provider.
+If you have trouble swallowing, it is important to be evaluated by your healthcare provider.
 In some cases, swallowing difficulties may be due to serious problems.

 In most cases, swallowing problems aren’t serious.
-Swallowing problems have many causes, such as dehydration, or not chewing long enough or taking bites of food that are too big.
+Swallowing problems have many causes.
+These include dehydration, or not chewing long enough or taking bites of food that are too big.
 Other swallowing problems stem from gastroesophageal reflux disease (GERD).
 This happens when bile or stomach acid flows back into your esophagus, or food pipe.
-Many medications, such as nitrates, calcium channel blockers, aspirin, iron tablets, and vitamin C, can cause difficulty swallowing.
+Many medicines, such as nitrates, calcium channel blockers, doxycycline, aspirin, NSAIDs, potassium, iron tablets, and vitamin C, can cause difficulty swallowing.
 Other causes include allergies and even the common cold.

 In rare cases, swallowing problems are tied to a serious illness.
 For example, a stroke, Parkinson disease, or late-stage Alzheimer disease can make it hard to swallow and possibly lead to choking.
 Diabetes, thyroid disease, a tumor in the mouth or throat, or high blood pressure could be to blame.
-Problems with your vocal chords; insertion of a tracheotomy, or breathing, tube, or oral or throat surgery can affect the way you swallow.
+Problems with your vocal cords; insertion of a tracheotomy, or breathing, tube, or oral or throat surgery, or radiation treatment can affect the way you swallow.
 Narrowing of the esophagus, due to cancer, GERD, or other illness, can also cause swallowing difficulties.
+An allergic condition called eosinophilic esophagitis often causes trouble swallowing.
+Trouble with how the esophagus contracts can cause the problem, too.

 Be aware of these signs of swallowing difficulties: